Antipurity/conceptual/philosophy.md

-﻿# Guiding principles
+# Guiding principles

-Bullet points are easier to digest than text, so here are guiding principles:

-- Extensible is better than monolithic.
+- Improve until perfection.
+Thoughts developed enough converge to the concepts behind them (by convergence, thoughts can be used to reach concepts, and concepts are the best way to reason about thoughts).
+In the conceptual realm, there are no quirks that prevent easy usage of a concept, and programs equal thoughts and concepts.
+A suitable place for the humanity's reproduction ritual.

+  - It can always be better.
+Improve, do not simply strive towards an ideal (simply converge to a good).
+What we want is not fully known and implemented anyway.

+  - Shortness.
+The more expressive the design, the simpler it is to use; the less conceptually artificial special cases, the shorter the using code is.

+  - Expressivity before speed.
+Premature optimization is the root of all non-good; it is a collection of concepts, ought to be expressed in a proper framework properly — that framework comes first, and makes building optimization easy.
+"Speed"/"optimization" can be replaced with any concept.

+  - Separate cleanly to combine easily.
+Stage-2 concepts may seem overly unusual, ambitious, and detached from the current way of doing things; but all that is necessary to fully allow not even knowing about any unused concept.
+Bugs and undefined behavior are to be eliminated entirely.
+Evolution (clear limits and arbitrary generation) can then be completely automatic.

+  - Extensibility.
+Every sub-project is a base for a future, based on a past.
+This is the difference between some characters in a story having godlike powers because the world was artificially designed to allow them that, and everything being a natural part of the world, even gods.
 Many small things on a common base can be created (or learned) gradually, one-by-one; one huge thing is incomprehensible until learned.
-For understanding, this includes intuitive bases present in a mind.
+For understanding, this includes intuitive bases already present in a mind.

+  - Formalization should exactly equal intuition; artificial *is* intelligence.
+Code, words, or the mind itself — all made to express the same truth; all targets for implementation.

 - Noise before silence.
 Improvement does not regress, so *anything* is better than nothing.
 Moreover, the project can easily be cut short at any time, so better to annoy people with the incomplete than risk it never existing.

-- Separate cleanly.
-The first dozen (PL-level) concepts may seem overly unusual, ambitious, and detached from the current way of doing things; but all that is necessary to fully allow not even knowing about any unused concept.
-(For example, all the complication with access is for this.)

-- The same is worthless.
+- Purity: the same is worthless.
 Be unique, or do not be.

   - One concept, one way of expressing it.
 Having several ways to define a function is no good; achieve shortness of interface with proper separation.

-- Expressivity before speed.
-Premature optimization is the root of all non-good; it is a collection of concepts, ought to be expressed in a proper framework properly — that framework comes first, and makes building optimization easy.
-Replace "speed"/"optimization" with any concept.

-- Terseness through expressivity.
-The more expressive the design, the simpler it is to use; the less conceptually artificial special cases, the shorter the using code is.

-- Automatic should exactly equal manual.
-If random self-evolution has even the slightest chance to crash or break the system, then it cannot be used.
-Bugs and undefined behavior are to be eliminated.

-- Formalization should exactly equal intuition.
-Code, words, or the mind itself — all made to express the same truth; all targets for implementation.

-- Combine all in one place.
-The existing multitude of inventions is only united by a user's mind now.
-Give them a proper framework to combine in, and the resulting singularity will eat the world it came from.

 - Be self-aware.
 A base implementation is good, a meta-circular one is impressive, but both is immortal.
 Explain every part of yourself perfectly, and that *is* AI — you in a different medium.
-Pattern-matching is more natural with self-awareness.

-- It can always be better.
-Improve, do not simply strive towards an ideal (converge to good).

-- Do not code a lot.
-Apparently.
-This one should probably be dropped.

-Conceptual is a strange and experimental PL to develop.
-It is a half-formed proposal to achieve true AI through creating a conceptual singularity, which is where that strangeness comes from and leads to.
+PL base, leading to PL, leading to program editor; if programs are so good they can be called thoughts and concepts, is this not enough to learn then edit... mind and reality themselves?
+Not without a proper physical interface, like magical telekinesis or (nano-)machine construction.

+Once split by a metallic barrier, concepts will act as one again.

 The rest is uninteresting.